Qipy87/Qipy87/README.md

 ![](https://github.com/Qipy87/Qipy87/blob/main/assets/Evgeniy%20Kashevar.png)

 ## I am a talented tester with 1 year of experience in software quality assurance.
 I have deep knowledge of testing methodologies, SDLC and STLC.
-I have practical experience in manual testing of various types of applications (web, mobile, desktop) using tools: Jira, TestRail, Postman(Api), Fiddler, Android Studio, VC Code, Docker.
+I have practical experience in manual testing of various types of applications (web, mobile, desktop) using tools: Jira, TestRail, Postman(Api), Fiddler, Android Studio, VS Code, Docker.
 Focused on achieving high quality standards and continuous process improvement.

 ## Tools And Technologies